Skip to content

 Language Change

-I’ve been reading a book over the last few days about how language changes, and how we went from one “common” language to over 7000.
-Not to mention all the thousands or hundreds of thousands of languages that have appeared and disappeared over time.
+I’ve been reading a book over the last few days about how language changes, and how we went from one “common” language to over 7,000.
+(Not to mention all the thousands or hundreds of thousands of languages that have appeared and disappeared over time.)

 It’s a complicated process, for sure.
 I’ll go over it a little bit here, but if you want more detail, John McWhorter’s book The Power of Babel is a very in-depth case study on the process.

 A lot of it comes down to the way we pronounce things.
 Once certain sound changes or silent letters become the norm, it’ll lead to further changes along the way.
-This is a process that happens over the course of many generations, so we won’t even realize it’s happening.
+This is a process that happens over the course of many generations, so we usually won’t even realize it’s happening.

 Grammar